microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/2.b Well-Architected Process Guide/README.md

 ## Start with the assessment

-Now that you have all the prerequisites, you can start with the assessment following these steps:
+Now that you have all the prerequisites, you can start with the assessment.
+But first, let's review the information you have:

+- [ ] Selected Workload
+- [ ] Scope of the assessment
+- [ ] Access to the resources
+- [ ] Meetings prepared